Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: DvD Phenomenon Detection

 \subsection{Validation of Detection Accuracy}

-To verify whether our detection method accurately identifies dominant concept tokens, we observed changes in DvD Score after modifying the tokens.
-Specifically, for prompts flagged as DvD by the optimal configuration (threshold 0.010, layers 9\&10), we identify the token receiving maximum attention in those layers and modify it.
+To verify whether our detection method accurately identifies dominant concept tokens, we observe changes in DvD Score after modifying the detected tokens.
+Specifically, we apply the chosen thresholds (SD~1.4: 0.006; SD~2.1: 0.002) to DominanceBench prompts, identify the token receiving maximum attention in layers 9\&10, and modify it.

-Based on the visual diversity disparity hypothesis revealed in Sec.~\ref{subsec:toy_example}, we replace detected dominant tokens with generic category nouns: \begin{itemize}[leftmargin=*,topsep=3pt,itemsep=2pt] \item Artist: Van Gogh $\rightarrow$ ``artist'' \item Landmark: Colosseum $\rightarrow$ ``landmark'' \item Character: Spider-Man $\rightarrow$ ``character'' \end{itemize} If detection is accurate, this modification should reduce the DvD Score by replacing specific, low-diversity concepts with generic, high-diversity terms that allow more flexible representations.
+Based on the training-image visual homogeneity hypothesis revealed in Sec.~\ref{subsec:toy_example}, we replace detected dominant tokens with generic category names such as: \begin{itemize}[leftmargin=*,topsep=3pt,itemsep=2pt] \item Artist: Van Gogh $\rightarrow$ ``artist'' \item Landmark: Colosseum $\rightarrow$ ``landmark'' \item Character: Spider-Man $\rightarrow$ ``character'' \end{itemize} If detection is accurate, this modification should reduce the DvD Score by replacing specific, high-homogeneity concepts with generic, low-homogeneity terms that allow more flexible representations.

-\cref{fig:mitigation} shows the dramatic reduction in DvD Score distribution after modification.
-In SD 1.4, the median DvD Score decreased from 64 to 20.
-In SD 2.1, a similar pattern was observed, with the median decreasing from 40 to approximately 17.
+\cref{fig:mitigation} shows that replacing the detected dominant token substantially reduces DvD Scores on both SD~1.4 and SD~2.1, supporting accurate detection.